Pir00t/DFIR-RAITH/raith/yaraseeker/README.md

 # YaraSeeker

-After disliking pouring over results in a terminal window, I decided to make reviewing Yara output a bit more interactive.
+After disliking poring over results in a terminal window, I decided to make reviewing Yara output a bit more interactive.

 ![Hagrid](seeker.jpg)